-To participate in tournaments with free entry and credit prizes:
+To participate in free-entry tournaments with credit payouts:

 You must be 13 years or older.

-To participate in tournaments with free entry and cash prizes:
+To participate in free-entry tournaments with cash or prize payouts:

-You must be 16 years or older and a legal resident of Australia, Austria, Belgium, Brazil, Canada, Chile, Colombia, Denmark, Finland, Germany, Greece, Ireland, Mexico, Netherlands, Peru, Portugal, South Africa, Spain, Sweden, UK, or United States*
+You must be 16 years or older and a legal resident of Australia, Austria, Belgium, Canada, Denmark, Finland, Germany, Greece, Ireland, Netherlands, Portugal, South Africa, Spain, Sweden, UK, or United States*

-You must be 18 years or older and a legal resident of Australia, Austria, Belgium, Brazil, Canada, Chile, Colombia, Denmark, Finland, Germany, Greece, Ireland, Mexico, Netherlands, Peru, Portugal, South Africa, Spain, Sweden, UK, or United States*
+You must be 18 years or older and a legal resident of Australia, Austria, Belgium, Canada, Denmark, Finland, Germany, Greece, Ireland, Netherlands, Portugal, South Africa, Spain, Sweden, UK, or United States*

 *U.S. residents of Arkansas, Delaware, Michigan, and Tennessee are not currently eligible for cash prize tournaments.